-Upon admission to CBC, all full time students are required to enroll in BIB 1300, Old Testament Survey and BIB 1301, New Testament Survey until they have successfully completed these classes.
-Students can choose either BIB 2300 Life of Christ, or BIB 2301 Life of Paul, to complete the Bible course requirement; either of these courses can be taken at the discretion of the student, but the requirement must be fulfilled for degree completion.
+Upon admission to CBC, all full-time students are required to enroll in BIB 1300 Old Testament Survey and BIB 1301 New Testament Survey until they have successfully completed these classes.
+Students can choose either BIB 2300 Life of Christ or BIB 2301 Life of Paul to complete the Bible course requirement; either of these courses can be taken at the discretion of the student, but the requirement must be fulfilled for degree completion.

-Withdrawing from Courses (After 5th Day of Class)
+Withdrawing from Courses (After Census Date)

-To withdraw from a course after the 5th day of class, students must complete the withdrawal process.
-This process involves presenting the Registrar's office a withdrawal form with all required signatures by the withdrawal dates listed on the Schedule of Classes.
-Forms are available in the Registrar's office and advisor's office.
+To withdraw from a course after the census date, students must complete the withdrawal process.
+The student must complete the Request Withdrawal Form located on the Registrar's Office page by the withdrawal dates listed on the Schedule of Classes and Academic Calendar.
+Forms are available on the Registrar's Office page located at cbc.edu/registrar.
 Ceasing to attend class does not constitute a withdrawal from the course; students who do not follow the withdrawal process will receive an "F" for the course.